shasait/cipa/README.md

 ## Concept
 * You define nodes.
 * Then you define resources (e.g. directories, db schemas) in different states (e.g. checked out, compiled for directories).
-* Then you will add activities which require some resources and produce others (the logic)
+* Then you will add activities which require some resources and produce others using steps

 Cipa uses this information to build a dependencies graph and execute the activities in correct order and parallel if they are independent.